Overview

 Chair: Amy Fields

-The Outreach and Visibility Committee is charged with increasing the visibility and accessibility of women and gender minorities in the department.
+The Outreach and Visibility Committee is charged with increasing the visibility and accessibility of women and gender minorities (in collaboration with the DEI strategic plan outreach and visibility subcommittee.)

 Initiatives